lukebemish/lukebemish.github.io/_posts/2025-09-14-gradle-dependencies-part-4.md

 categories: Gradle Dependencies
 ---

-Gradle only natively supports a few metadata formats.
-Let's discuss a wacky but surprisingly clean approach to get it to play nice with formats it doesn't understand.
+Gradle only natively supports a few dependency metadata formats.
+Tools like component metadata rules, ivy pattern layouts, and component version listers can be combined to handle metadata and repositories in other formats in a way Gradle can understand.

 ## Dependency metadata formats